chef/automate/components/docs-chef-io/content/automate/centralizing_log.md

 chef-automate config patch --postgresql <file/path/to/toml>
 ```

-## 3rd Party Integration using Splunk
+## Log Consolidation using Splunk

-Splunk is used to generate data and visualize it in real-time.
-Here, the Splunk forwarder will be used to view the data outside the local environment.
-Assuming that you already have your splunk forwarder installed, run the following command to start Splunk Universal forwarder:
+**Splunk** can consolodates all the log data and pushesd it to a central, accessible and easy to use interface.
+Here, the **Splunk forwarder** will be used to view the data outside the local environment.
+Assuming that you already have your splunk forwarder installed, run the following command to start **Splunk Universal forwarder**:

 ```bash
 [system@ABC]# cd splunkforwarder/bin